We offer a bursary scheme for students designed to support young people who may face barriers in continuing their education.

 Free School Meals

 The provision of free school meals has been extended to some students aged 16-18, meaning some students may be eligible for a daily free meal from our college cafe.
-If you think you may be eligible for free school meals, please complete our Financial Assistance Application Form
+If you think you may be eligible for free school meals, please complete our Bursary Form.

 During your studies you will have access to extra materials and activities as part of your course.
 These extra items (such as equipment, study guides and workbooks etc.) are built into the normal day-to-day running of our courses and so we ask students to make an annual payment towards these additional costs.
 A copy of our course payment breakdown can be course payment breakdown.